Javier Mirón: Career

 He won the 800m at the Gran Premio Diputacion IV Memorial Jose Antonio Cansino in Castellón-MGH in August 2020 in a time of 1:46.74.
 In September 2020 at the Spanish championship Mariano García won a close 800m in 1:47.55 from Miron who ran 1:47.76.

-On 9 June 2021 Miron ran 1:44.82 at a meeting in Marseilles.
+In May 2021, he lowered his 800 metres personal best to a time of 1:46.41 whilst running in Granada.
+On 9 June 2021, Miron ran 1:44.82 at a meeting in Marseille.
 This time placed him as the world leader of the year, the third fastest under-23 of all time, and sixth on the all time Spanish list.
+This time met the qualifying standard for the delayed 2020 Olympic Games, but with more Spanish athletes having the requirement than there were available places the allocation was to be decided at the Spanish Athletics Championships in Getafe.
+Unfortunately for Mirón he competed on the day with mysterious fatigue and later would test positive for the novel coronavirus COVID-19.